Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

-Indiana's Paths to Quality Recognizes the Unique Developmental Needs of Infants and Toddlers
+Indiana's Paths to QUALITY Recognizes the Unique Developmental Needs of Infants and Toddlers

-Learn more about Indianas QRIS, Paths to QUALITY, a voluntary statewide rating system for early care and education programs.
+Indiana’s quality rating and improvement system (QRIS), Paths to QUALITY, is a voluntary statewide rating system for early care and education programs.

-Indianas QRIS, Paths to QUALITY, is a voluntary statewide rating system for early care and education programs.
 It began as a local initiative in the 1990’s and was implemented statewide in 2008 after an evaluation showed that participating providers made significant quality improvements over a 3-year period.
-Participating providers include licensed child care centers, licensed child care homes, and unlicensed registered child care ministries.
-The levels of Paths to QUALITY move providers from basic health and safety with licensure or voluntary registration at Level 1 to national accreditation at the highest, Level 4.
-Providers must meet all of the requirements for the previous levels (including those specific to infants and toddlers, if applicable) in order to advance or maintain a level rating.
+Participating providers include licensed child care centers, family child care homes, and unlicensed registered child care ministries.
+Each level of Paths to QUALITY builds on the foundation of the previous one, resulting in significant quality improvements at each stage and in national accreditation at the highest, Level 4.
+Providers must meet all requirements for the previous levels (including those specific to infants and toddlers, if applicable) in order to advance or maintain a level rating.